shellrow/nex/README.md

 Execute with administrator privileges if necessary.

 ## for Windows Users
-Please note that in order to send and receive raw packets using `nex-datalink` on Windows, `npcap` is required.
+Please note that in order to send and receive raw packets using `nex-datalink` on Windows, [Npcap](https://npcap.com/#download) is required.

 1. Install Npcap, making sure to check Install Npcap in WinPcap API-compatible Mode during the installation.

 2. Download the Npcap SDK.
 Add the SDK's /Lib/x64 (or /Lib) folder to your LIB environment variable.

-To simplify the process of downloading and installing `npcap`, you can use `nex-npcap-helper`.
-This crate facilitates the download and installation process, which can be helpful when distributing applications that utilize `nex-datalink` on Windows.

 ## for macOS Users
 On macOS, managing access to the Berkeley Packet Filter (BPF) devices is necessary for send and receive raw packets using `nex-datalink`.